kineticsystem/vscode_ros2/README.md

 }
 ```

-Please note that the follwong line is required to execute Colcon from within VSCode, and you must updated it accordingly to your ROS2 distribution:
+Remember to add the following line to the remote `~/.bashrc` file to source your ROS2 distribution.
+In this way you will be able to execute Colcon commands from within VSCode:

 `source /opt/ros/humble/setup.bash`